marcuskwan/nasa-photo-of-the-day/DAY_TWO_README.md

 ## _MVP Requirements:_

-- Refactor your project using a component library that was covered in class (SemanticUI or styled-components)
-- Implement and use at least a few styled components to beautify your project
-- Finally, implement snapshot testing in your react application
+x- Refactor your project using a component library that was covered in class (SemanticUI or styled-components) x- Implement and use at least a few styled components to beautify your project x- Finally, implement snapshot testing in your react application

 ## Stretch Problems